wasp-os/wasp-os/README.rst

 microcontrollers, and especially for hacker friendly watches such as the Pine64 PineTime.
-Wasp-os features full heart rate monitoring and step counting support together with multiple clock faces, a stopwatch, an alarm clock, a countdown timer, a caclulator and lots of other games and utilities.
+Wasp-os features full heart rate monitoring and step counting support together with multiple clock faces, a stopwatch, an alarm clock, a countdown timer, a calculator and lots of other games and utilities.
 All of this, and still with access to the MicroPython REPL for interactive tweaking, development and testing.